-The current Audit Committee is composed of Hubert Marleau, Chair, Brahm Gelfand and Mario Jacob.
+The current Audit Committee is composed of Hubert Marleau, Chair, Mario Jacob and Brian Howlett.
 Under Multilateral Instrument 52-110 Audit Committees, a director of an Audit Committee is "independent" if he or she has no direct or indirect material relationship with the issuer, that is, a relationship which could, in the view of the Board, reasonably be expected to interfere with the exercise of the member's independent judgment.
-All members of the Audit Committee are independent.
+Except for Brian Howlett who resigned as President and CEO of the Corporation on March 5, 2020, all members of the Audit Committee are independent.